UCAT ANZ Test Format

 The UCAT ANZ assesses a range of abilities identified by universities as important to practicing in the fields of medicine / dentistry / clinical sciences.

-The test consists of five separately timed subtests in multiple-choice format:
+The test consists of four separately timed subtests in multiple-choice format:

 - Verbal Reasoning assesses your ability to critically evaluate information presented in a written form

-- Decision Making assess your ability to make sound decisions and judgements using complex information
+- Decision Making assesses your ability to make sound decisions and judgements using complex information

 - Quantitative Reasoning assesses your ability to critically evaluate information presented in a numerical form